mattias-jonsson/ansible_role_hostsfile/README.md

 Ansible Role: ansible_role_hostsfile
 =========

-An Ansible role that configures /etc/hosts on supported Linux distributions and C:\Windows\System32\drivers\etc\hosts on supported Windows versions.
+Configures /etc/hosts on supported Linux distributions and C:\Windows\System32\drivers\etc\hosts on supported Windows versions.
 The contents of the hosts file is replaced with content from variables.
-Any modifications will result in a backup of original file, the backed up file will have a name in the format of hosts.\<int>.\<timestamp>~.
+Any modifications will result in a backup of original file.
-This role supports the following OS/Linux distributions:

 <ul>
 <li>CentOS 7/8